 GAs Are Not Obliged to Fund Non-Liquidation "Bailouts."
 Some have suggested privately that guaranty associations could fund some sort of rescue mechanism for legacy LTCi blocks.
-They argue that this would prevent liquidations that might otherwise occur, and thus-in the Some insurance regulators understandably consider it unfair for states that do permit actuarially supported premium adjustments to "subsidize" policyholders in states that do not do so...
+They argue that this would prevent liquidations that might otherwise occur, and thus-in the long run-could prove to be a sound "investment" of association resources.

+Some insurance regulators understandably consider it unfair for states that do permit actuarially supported premium adjustments to "subsidize" policyholders in states that do not do so...